wiredopposite/XboxDebugConsole/README.md

 # XboxDebugConsole
-A console application used to debug original Xbox applications on real hardware over LAN.
+A command line tool used to debug original Xbox applications on real hardware over LAN.